 Formation of Limited Partnerships

-After registration with ACRA, the next step is the reservation of a company name.
+After registration with ACRA, the next step is to register the company name.
 However, not all company names will be approved.
 If the name is too similar to that of an existing company, banned by law, or carries negative connotations, the name will not be approved.
-After approval of the name, the purpose of the LP must be provided.
+After approval of the name, the purpose of setting up the LP must be provided.
 A director who is a resident of Singapore must also be appointed.
 Once these steps have been taken, as long as there is evidence that the company was formed by a combination of general partners and limited partners, the LP may begin operations.

 Termination of Limited Partnerships

-The termination of LPs is similar to that of private listed companies.
+The termination of LPs is like the termination of private listed companies.
 There are, however, some differences relevant to limited partners.
 For example, limited partners are not entitled to dissolve the LP by notice.
 Also, an LP is dissolved on the death, dissolution, bankruptcy, or liquidation of a limited partner.

-In the event of the termination of an LP, its affairs are to be wound up by the general partners unless there is a court order to the contrary.
+In case of the termination of an LP, its affairs are to be wound up by the general partners unless there is a court order to the contrary.

 Registration and Compliance